vsao/verification/Rule_deck/README.md

 Calibre nmDRC and Calibre nmLVS require rule file and design database inputs in certain formats in order to perform verification tasks.
 The command lines for these tools have a large set of options for configuring the runs.

 ## Required Input Files
-Before you invoke a Calibre Physical Verification tool, certain files must exist.
+Files needed before invoking Calibre Physical Verification tool:
 - Rule File — Standard Verification Rule Format (SVRF) or Tcl Verification Format(TVF) form.
 - Layout Databases — A geometric database for Calibre nmDRC applications, flat LVS, and hierarchical connectivity extraction; a layout SPICE netlist for LVS comparison.
-- Source Databases — A SPICE netlist used for LVS comparison.
+- Source Databases — A schematic SPICE netlist used for LVS comparison.

+### Rule File